 Approval of the dissertation prospectus signifies that members of the advisory committee believe that it proposes a satisfactory research study.
-Approval of the prospectus requires the agreement of the advisory committee with no more than one dissenting vote as evidenced by their signing an appropriate form, which, together with the approved prospectus, is filed with the graduate coordinator.
+Approval of the prospectus requires the agreement of the advisory committee with no more than one dissenting vote.
+The prospectus announcement is communicated on the CS grads email listsery.
+The Major professor is to communicate the results of the prospectus to the Graduate Coordinator's office, at cs-grad-coordinator@uga.edu.